phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ---
 layout: post
-title: "I coded a Backbone App in Rails and it took much less code"
+title: I coded a Backbone App in Rails and it took much less code
-tags: [SPA, Backbone, Rails]
 ---
-{% include JB/setup %}

 **tl;dr** single-page applications are awesome and fast.
 But if you don't have a strong requirement to create a single-page application, don't do that.
 It will slow down your development time.
 You can rewrite your application to be a single-page application in the future as an improvement, but if you start it as a single-page application and you need to deliver fast, you can give a big headache to yourself and maybe need to rewrite it as a normal web application (in our case in Rails) to meet the deadlines.

 DISCLAIMER: Although the AngularJS first commit ([Jan 05, 2010](https://github.com/angular/angular.js/commit/c9c176a53b1632ca2b1c6ed27382ab72ac21d45d)) is older than the Backbone one ([Sep 30, 2010](https://github.com/jashkenas/backbone/commit/8a960b479859d343a6c734eb1a5817a2ff6c2b52)), for me, Backbone became a reference for MVW before AngularJS or any other, so that's why I'm referring to Backbone as the oldest one.

 Another day a friend of mine shared a post with me - "[I Coded the AngularJS Tutorial App in Backbone and it Took 260% More Code](http://blog.42floors.com/coded-angular-tutorial-app-backbone-took-260-code)".
 It is an interesting post showing that newer MVW frameworks such as AngularJS require less code to do the work than the "old ones" like Backbone.
 This comparison reminded me of a long time ago, in the Java world, the changes from HttpServlets (spaghetti servlets), then Struts (struts-config.xml), then Spring MVC (annotations) and so on.

 In my opinion it is the way to go.
 Backbone formalised a convention to write Rich Internet Application by creating "classes" with specific responsibilities, it uses Routes, Models, Collections, Views and Templates instead of spaghetti JavaScript with Ajax calls.
 But on the other hand you have to write all callbacks, bindings etc and it isn't magically implemented by a convention, like using data attributes (ng-*).